List of Formula One circuits

 Locations of the circuits that hosted or are scheduled to host a Grand Prix.
 Nations on the current year's schedule are highlighted in green, with circuit locations marked in black.
 Former host nations are shown in dark grey.
 Former host circuits are marked with a white dot.
 De facto status of territories is shown.

-Formula One, abbreviated to F1, is currently the highest class of open-wheeled auto racing defined by the Fédération Internationale de l'Automobile (FIA), motorsport's world governing body.
+Formula One (F1) is the highest class of single-seater motor racing defined by the Fédération Internationale de l'Automobile (FIA), motorsport's world governing body.
 The "formula" in the name refers to a set of rules to which all participants and vehicles must conform.
 The Formula One World Championship season consists of a series of races, known as Grands Prix, usually held on purpose-built circuits, and in a few cases on closed city streets.
 The results of each race are combined to determine two annual championships, one for drivers (World Drivers' Championship), and one for constructors (World Constructors' Championship).

 This list is for the circuits that hosted World Championship races from 1950 until now.